-Is there a better life than one of travel journalist?
+Is there a better life than one of a travel journalist?

 City, University of London tutor, Ash Bhardwaj has made a career of his passion for travel and world adventure.
 Braving the extreme altitude of Everest Base Camp, trekking the length of the River Nile and wading through crocodile infested parks in Uganda are just a few breath-taking experiences of Ash’s career so far.

 He has written for The Daily Telegraph, Sunday Times and Huffington Post and produced television content for the BBC and Channel 4.
 Not only that, Ash is an established film-maker and works as Head of Production at his own video company, Digital Dandy.
 An expert in video production, article writing and photography, Ash uses these skills to capture his journeys and bring them to back to us.

 Being a travel journalist sounds like a dream job, how did it all start for you?

 I was backpacking around Australia and NZ for a year, working on farms and playing rugby.
 I wrote an email update every few weeks (this was in the days before blogs) – people enjoyed it.
 Later, I started a blog and offered to write for online magazines for free.
 A TV documentary I developed became a travel article instead and my online portfolio meant it could be commissioned.